Pro/dds-temperature/README.md

 # dds-temperature
-Code for testing code portability between different DDS implementations
+Code for testing code portability between different DDS implementations.

+The same code should be compiles using either RTI Connext or PrismTech OpenSplice.

+The tutorial code is based on: https://github.com/PrismTech/dds-tutorial-cpp-ex

 ## How to build